Sirtea/Mikan/content/pages/getting/started.md

 Snippets are created by a designer, and found in `content/snippets/` folder.
 There are as many snippets as the designer decided to include.
 Just update as needed.

 Error pages are in `content/errors/` folder.
-Ath this moment, the only error caught is the 404 error.
+At this moment, the only error caught is the 404 error.

 The remaining content are pages and are found in `content/pages/` folder, so put your `.md` files in a path relative to here.